-Placement:
+Placement

 School district buildings and grounds may be equipped with video cameras.
 Video surveillance may occur in any school district building or on any school district property.
 Video cameras may be used to monitor student behavior on school vehicles transporting students to and from school or extracurricular activities.

-Use of Video:
+Use of Video

-Video will be viewed by school district personnel on a random basis and/or when problems have been brought to the attention of the school district.
+Video may be viewed by school district personnel on a random basis and/or when problems have been brought to the attention of the school district.
+Viewing of video is restricted to school personnel.

-VIOLENT OFFENDER AND SEX OFFENDER COMMUNITY NOTIFICATION
+VIOLENT OFFENDER COMMUNITY NOTIFICATION